-Creamy Lemon Garlic Salmon Piccata is a classy yet easy salmon recipe you’ve been waiting for, with a delicious creamy lemon caper sauce!
+Creamy Lemon Garlic Salmon Piccata is a classy yet easy salmon recipe you’ve been waiting for with a deliciously creamy lemon garlic sauce!

 Creamy Salmon Piccata

 This Salmon Piccata came to me after making my easy salmon piccata last month for dinner.
 I had some cream in the fridge about to expire and without even thinking added it to the sauce.
 The next thing I knew, I went from taste testing to just about finishing off all of the sauce before serving.
 Sorry family.